osidorkin/unix-tools/README.md

    and fisrt columns as a sorting key. first column value will be interpreted as an integer

-note: if fields list is empty sortby will work as a faster version of unix sort utility sortby is fast implementation of in-memory text file sorting with ability to specify columns as a key for sort operation. sortby reads data from standard input and writes data to standard output
+note: if fields list is empty sortby will work as a faster version of unix sort utility
 </pre>

 ## benchmarks